syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Getting-Started.md

 # Getting Started

-This section explains the steps required to configure the text input layout control with floating label, icons, password toggle, and assistive labels.
+This section explains the steps required to configure the text input layout control with floating label, leading and trailing icons, password visibility toggling icon, and assistive labels.
 This section covers only the minimal features needed to get started with the text input layout control.

 ## Adding text input layout reference